olivermrbl/medusa-printful/README.md

 </h4>

 <p align="center">
 Medusa is an open-source headless commerce engine empowering developers to do more with less.
-In this repo, you find Medusa combined with Printful for a powerful customizable setup for on-demand product fulfillment.
+In this repo, you find Medusa combined with Printful for a powerful customizable setup for on-demand product fulfillments.
 </p>
 <p align="center">
     <a href="https://www.producthunt.com/posts/medusa"><img src="https://img.shields.io/badge/Product%20Hunt-%231%20Product%20of%20the%20Day-%23DA552E" alt="Product Hunt"></a>